dongjinhwang/dongjinhwang.github.io/_pages/about.md

 &nbsp;

-**Split the Calendar to Split the Power: Mismatched Electoral Cycles as a Disciplining Device**. *(Draft available upon request)*
+**Split the Calendar to Split the Power: Mismatched Electoral Cycles as a Disciplining Device**. *(Draft available upon request)*  <span style="font-size: 80%"> <a href="https://www.dropbox.com/scl/fi/n6bpwmbf3jdcs7a1sjo0b/snu_slides.pdf?rlkey=zztdpynw9ow3rr1vfj75gnxds&st=uhgl1521&dl=0" onclick="gtag('event', 'click', {
+     event_category: 'Slides',
+     event_label: 'Mismatch_Slides'
+   });"> *Slides.* </a>   </span>

 <details id="mismatch-abstract">
 <summary>Abstract</summary>

 <span style="font-size: 80%">
-The choice between synchronizing and mismatching electoral cycles—--whether different political bodies should face voters at the same or different times--—is a major and contentious issue in democratic design.
-This paper asks: under what conditions does this choice benefit voters, and how does it interact with the separation of powers?
-Building on an otherwise canonical model of electoral accountability, I analyze the effect of (de)synchronization of elections, under different degree of separation of powers.
-I find that the desirability of mismatched cycles is contingent on the strength of existing institutional checks.
-When power is concentrated in one political body, mismatched elections act as a disciplining device: the mid-term turnover of the weaker body disrupts collusive agreements that harm voters.
-Conversely, when formal checks are already strong, this disciplining effect is redundant and election timing is irrelevant.
-Mismatched cycles thus serve as an informal substitute for formal checks---providing a mechanism to *split the calendar to split the power.*
+  The synchronization of electoral cycles---whether different political bodies should face voters at the same time (synchronized) or at different times (mismatched)--—is a key institutional choice in democratic design.
+This paper asks: under what conditions does this institutional choice benefit voters, and how does it interact with the separation of powers?
+Using a canonical electoral accountability framework, we show that the desirability of mismatched cycles depends on the strength of existing institutional checks.
+When checks are weak and the power is concentrated in one political body, mismatched elections act as an institutonal "circuit breaker": the mid-term turnover of the weaker body disrupts collusive rent-seeking.
+Conversely, when formal checks are strong, this disciplining effect is redundant and election timing is irrelevant.
+Mismatched cycles thus serve as an informal substitute for formal checks.
 </span>

 </details>